codex-semantics-library/codex-semantics-library.github.io/papers/2024-oopsla-typedc-dependent-nominal-physical-type-system.md

-initial versions of this type system have been proposed in [VMCAI'22](/papers/2022-vcmai-lightweight-shape-analysis.html) and used in [RTAS'21](/papers/2021-rtas-no-crash-no-exploit.html), this paper extends it significatively with new features like support for union, parameterized, and existential types.
+initial versions of this type system have been proposed in [VMCAI'22](/papers/2022-vcmai-lightweight-shape-analysis.html) and used in [RTAS'21](/papers/2021-rtas-no-crash-no-exploit.html), this paper extends it significantly with new features like support for union, parameterized, and existential types.
 The paper shows how to combine all these features to encode many complex low-level idioms, such as flexible array members or discriminated unions using a memory